ybdarrenwang/SocialNetworkSearchEngine/README.md

 Input the verification number:
 ```

 Browse the authentication webpage to get the verification number.
-This procedure will run twice to get required access token, and the program would store the access token in the file "API\_plurk\_all.keys" and "API\_twitter.keys" in current directory.

 ####`Search`